Lois Ellen Frank

 Lois Ellen Frank is an American food historian, cookbook author, culinary anthropologist, and educator.
-She won a 2003 James Beard Foundation Award for her cookbook Foods of the Southwest Indian Nations, the first cookbook of Native American cuisine so honored.
+She won a 2003 James Beard Foundation Award for her cookbook Foods of the Southwest Indian Nations, the first cookbook of Native American cuisine to receive the award.

 Early life

 Frank was born in New York City to a father who is Sephardic Jewish and to a mother, Jeanne Allen West Frank Richman (1930–2017), from the Kiowa nation.

 Frank's maternal grandmother and mother of Jeanne Allen West Frank Richman was Marjorie Rose Keufner (c.
 1902–1990), born in Norwalk, Connecticut, worked as financial secretary for Dun & Bradstreet.
 Richman's father and Frank's maternal grandfather was James Allen West.

 Frank's paternal grandmother, Elizabeth Barazani Frank of Brooklyn, was descended from a Sephardi family who fled the Spanish Inquisition and settled in Ottoman Turkey, then made aliyah to Palestine (region), and then migrated to New York City through Ellis Island in 1915.